zhaoyul/aposd-vs-clean-code/README.md

 If you do all of these things diligently, I think it is possible to mitigate the risks of TDD and produce well-designed code.

+**UB:**

+Let's just say that I agree with all that advice, but disagree with your assertion that TDD might be the cause of bad code.

 ### TDD Summary

 **JOHN:**